OppenheimerFunds

 OppenheimerFunds, Inc. was a global asset manager.
 As of February 28, 2019, the company managed over $260 billion in assets in over 13,000,000 investor accounts.
 In May 2019, the company was acquired by Invesco.
 OppenheimerFunds had 16 investment management teams that oversaw actively managed equity, fixed income, alternative, and multi-asset portfolios, and exchange-traded funds.
 Customers included financial advisors and wealth managers and their clients, as well as institutional investors, corporations, financial endowments, foundations, and sovereign wealth funds.

 History

+1959-2019

 The company was founded in 1959.
 In 1987, British and Commonwealth Holdings acquired Mercantile House and gained control of OppenheimerFunds.

-In 1990, the company was acquired by Massachusetts Mutual Life Insurance Company.
+OppenheimerFunds was acquired by Massachusetts Mutual Life Insurance Company in 1990 for $150 million.

+Bill Glavin was CEO of the company from 2009 to 2014.
+He also served as chair.
+Arthur Steinmetz became president in 2013, CEO in July 2014, and chairman in 2015, simultaneously serving in all three roles.